dalofa/telomore/README.md

 # TELOMORE
 Telomore is a tool for identifying and extracting telomeric sequences from **Oxford Nanopore** or **Illumina** sequencing reads of *Streptomyces* that have been excluded from a de novo assembly.
-It processes sequencing data to extend assemblies, generate quality control (QC) reports, and produce finalized assemblies with the telomere included.
+It processes sequencing data to extend assemblies, generate quality control (QC) maps, and produce finalized assemblies with the telomere/recessed bases included.

 ## Before running Telomore
 Telomore does not identify linear contigs but rather rely on the user to provide that information in